-It was a challenge, and I gave myself time during the week to seek out those places in Paris that wouldn't cost a cent (other that getting there, but if you're that much of a purist, you could always walk instead of taking the bus...).
+When I decided to look for free things to do, I gave myself time during the week to seek out those places in Paris that wouldn't cost a cent (other than transport).

 I looked at lists, read blog posts, and most suggested the same things (of course I've included those as well).
 But I wanted something different, a little quirky and unusual, so I set out to come up with a few ideas that I did NOT find on any other list.

 I'm sure you'll be able to spot them right away, but meantime, here are the 8 best things you can do in Paris for free.